docker/docs/docker-hub/publish/index.md

 Docker Hub welcomes free and open-source content, as well as software sold directly by publishers.
 We support the following commercial models:

-### Paid via Docker
+### Paid through Docker

-This commercial model allows customers to pay for ISV content via Docker, as described in the Store Vendor Partner agreement.
-Paid-via-Docker content includes both software that can be deployed on a host, as well as software that runs in the cloud and can be accessed by the customer via an agent (containerized cloud services, for example).
+This commercial model allows customers to pay for ISV content through Docker, as described in the Store Vendor Partner agreement.
+Paid-through-Docker content includes both software that can be deployed on a host, as well as software that runs in the cloud and can be accessed by the customer through an agent (containerized cloud services, for example).

-### Licensed content via Docker Hub BYOL program
+### Licensed content through Docker Hub BYOL program

 ISVs can use Docker Hub as an entitlement and distribution platform.
 Using APIs provided by Docker, ISVs can entitle users and distribute their Dockerized